 4. Northern Lights tour

 One of the big draws for out of town visitors to Alaska is the chance to see the fantastic Northern Lights.
-Here in Fairbanks you can take a tour to get the best views of the colours of the sky and an unforgettable experience.
+Here in Fairbanks you can take a tour to get the best views of the colors of the sky and an unforgettable experience.
 Here’s the tour I took: Arctic Circle Northern Lights Full-Day Trip

 There are a few different tour companies that offer the same kind of tour with the ultimate aim of finding the best spots to see the lights.